vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/21_jitamasmAkamudbhinnamasmAkamRtamasmAkaM_tejo-sm.md

 <details><summary>Whitney</summary>

 ### Translation
-21. ⌊24.⌋ Ours is etc. etc.; let him not be released from the fetter of
+18. ⌊21.⌋ Ours is etc. etc.; let him not be released from the fetter of
-day-and-night.
+them of the seasons.
 Of him now etc. etc.

 ### Notes
 </details>

 <details><summary>Griffith</summary>

-Whatever, etc. Let him not be freed from the noose of Day and Night, etc.
+Whatever, etc. Let him not be freed from the noose of the Season-groups, etc.
 </details>

 <details><summary>पदपाठः</summary>